 top of page

-The key to retirement security isn't a “magic number” like $1 million or $2 million—it's figuring out the size investment portfolio you need to support the life you want.
+The key to retirement income planning and a secure, satisfying retirement isn't a single one-size-fits-all “magic number” like $1 million or $2 million—it's figuring out the size investment portfolio you need to support the life you want.

 The Retirement Number Formula: